ChandrikaVemireddy/Stock-Market-Risk-Assessment-Return-Analysis-Using-Machine-Learning/README.md

 - **Medium Risk**
 - **High Risk**

+The risk categories are derived from financial risk characteristics calculated from historical market data.

-These categories are used as the target variable for machine learning classification.
+These categories are then used as the target variable for machine learning classification.

-The classification is based on financial risk characteristics derived from historical market data.

 ---

 ## 🤖 Machine Learning Models

-The project evaluates multiple machine learning algorithms for stock risk classification.
+Three machine learning algorithms are considered for stock risk classification.

 ### 1. Decision Tree

-A Decision Tree is used to create interpretable decision rules for classifying stocks into different risk categories.
+The Decision Tree algorithm is used to classify stocks into different risk categories using decision-based rules.

+It also provides an interpretable representation of how different financial features contribute to the classification.

 ### 2. Random Forest

-Random Forest combines multiple decision trees to improve classification performance and provide feature importance information.
+Random Forest combines multiple decision trees to improve classification performance and robustness.

+It also provides feature importance values that can be used to identify the financial indicators that have greater influence on risk classification.

 ### 3. Support Vector Machine

-Support Vector Machine (SVM) is used to identify boundaries between different stock risk categories.
+Support Vector Machine (SVM) is used to identify decision boundaries between different risk categories.

+It is evaluated along with Decision Tree and Random Forest to compare different machine learning approaches.

 ---

-## 🧪 Training and Testing
+## 🧪 Training and Testing Methodology

-A time-based split is used to avoid using future information for training.
+A time-based train-test split is used in this project.

 ### Training Data

-**2019 – 2023**
+**2019–2023**

+The training data is used to develop and train the machine learning models.

 ### Testing Data

-**2024 – 2025**

-This approach allows the models to be evaluated on a later time period and provides a more realistic assessment of their classification performance.
+**2024–2025**

+The testing data is used to evaluate how well the trained models classify risk categories on later market observations.

+This approach is more suitable for historical financial data because it maintains the chronological order of observations.

 ---

 ## 📏 Model Evaluation

-The machine learning models are evaluated using:
+The machine learning models are evaluated using multiple classification metrics:

 - Accuracy
 - Precision